ChatGPT: The solution for improving customer service for local governments?

-Written by a former employee of Shift2 on March 27, 2023
+Written by a former Shift2 employee on March 27, 2023

-As webmaster of a municipality, water board or province, it may seem instinctively like something far from your field of work, but the possibilities of deploying language models, such as ChatGPT, are now ready and developing rapidly.
-It's time for you to explore it.
+As a webmaster for a municipality, water board, or province, it may seem like something far removed from your field of work, but the possibilities of using language models such as ChatGPT are now available and developing rapidly.
+It's time for you to explore this.
 Why?
-I explain that in this blog.
+I'll explain in this blog.

-ChatGPT an innovation strategy?
+ChatGPT: an innovation strategy?

 What is ChatGPT?